 Fifth period – from Tsar Peter until the First World War.
 That period corresponds to the mystery of Unction.
 During that period, the Russian intelligentsia is decaying and wavering.
 It leaves Russia with the fullness of people’s virtues and returns with the fullness of foreign delusions.
 Stirring up begins.
 Among the educated, fierce chasms and debates appear, but not on minor issues but on the meaning of life, concerning the national program of Saint Vladimir.
 Wounds open more and more often and decay spreads through the cities.
 The Church in the villages still remains the adorned bride of Christ at the time when in the cities it becomes a hospital nurse, watching with care and sadness over the sick.
 The number of those who choose the earthly kingdom grows with a feverish pace.
 The sunken Perun with his idol family protrudes his head out of the Dniepr.
 But the spirit of Saint Vladimir beats him over the head.
 The river of Russian life considerably slows down its flow, and as a consequence, dirt appears on its surface.
 But the river is very deep.
 Its depth is the soul of many millions.

-The sixth period – from the First World War, or rather since the Martyr death of the Tsar-martyr goes on until today.
+The sixth period – from the First World War, or rather since the Martyr death of the Tsar-martyr goes on until today [that is, to the time of this writing, in the early1930s].
 God has allowed the “prince of this world” to rule over holy Russia.
 God has allowed for a time that not His will would be done, but a sinful will which renounces the Kingdom of Heaven and chooses the earthly kingdom.
 Pagan, pre-Vladimir spirit reigns over Russia.
 That dark and evil spirit is trying with all of its strength to turn the river of Russian life away from the sun of Christ and turn it into an underground river.
 But the Russian people are partaking of Communion.
 This period corresponds to the mystery of Communion.
 The Russian people were never so sincerely united to their beloved Christ as they are now when the unbelievers spit on the image of Christ.
 Never has the Blood of Christ seemed so sweet for them as it is now when it is forbidden and when it is so difficult to provide It.
 Oh, the sweet Blood of Jesus, how unspeakably sweet you have become for those sons and daughters of Russia with whose blood and tears the Russian land is communing nowadays!

 And tomorrow, the seventh period of Russian history will begin.
 It is going to correspond to the mystery of Ordination.
 A new grace of the Holy Spirit will be poured out on the much-suffering people of Saint Vladimir.
 The Russian people will become a holy people and will be as a shining star among other nations – “beautiful sun” among the tribes of the earth.